 - Pain before or while passing urine or recurrent urinary tract infections.

-The average estimated delay internationally - from a first doctor visit with symptoms to diagnosis - is reportedly eight years.
-To aid diagnosis, a doctor will take a detailed medical history, assess signs and symptoms, and will perform a pelvic examination.
+To aid diagnosis, a doctor will take a detailed medical history, assess signs and symptoms, and perform a pelvic examination.
 Sometimes other tests like an ultrasound are performed to assess the pelvis.
 While this is useful, and can identify cysts associated with endometriosis (endometriomas), it is not a diagnostic tool for endometriosis.

-Endometriosis is staged to indicate its severity.
-It is often classified as minimal, mild, moderate or severe; or recorded in clinical notes as stage I to IV based on American Society of Reproductive Medicine (ASRM) guidelines:
+Endometriosis is often classified as minimal, mild, moderate, or severe; or recorded in clinical notes as stage I to IV based on American Society of Reproductive Medicine (ASRM) guidelines:

 - Mild or stage II endometriosis: more extensive than stage I but limited infiltration of pelvic organs.
 Limited scarring or adhesions.

-- Moderate or stage III endometriosis: sometimes more widespread and starting to infiltrate pelvic organs, peritoneum (pelvic side walls) or other structures.
+- Moderate or stage III endometriosis: sometimes more widespread and starting to infiltrate pelvic organs, pelvic side walls or other structures.
 There may also be scarring and adhesions.

 - Severe or stage IV endometriosis: infiltrative disease affecting the pelvic organs and ovaries, often with distortion of the anatomy and extensive adhesions.

-A multi-disciplinary holistic approach is considered best practice treatment.
-This usually includes medical, surgical and evidence based self-management practices.
 Treatment of endometriosis is aimed at relieving symptoms and minimising complications.
-A treatment plan will take into account a number of factors, including:
+A treatment plan will consider a number of factors, including:

-Medical treatment focuses on relief of symptoms through the use of analgesic (pain relieving) medications and hormone treatment.
+Medical treatment focuses on relief of symptoms through the use of pain-relieving medications and hormone treatment.

-For mild cases of endometriosis, pain-relieving medications, eg: non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, alone may be sufficient to adequately relieve symptoms.
+For mild cases of endometriosis, pain medications, eg: non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, alone may be sufficient to adequately relieve symptoms.

 There are a number of different types of hormone treatments that can be used.
-The Contraceptive Pill can help to balance and regulate periods and often eases distressing symptoms.
-If you choose to go on the pill, it’s important to be prescribed the one that is best suited to your condition.
-The effectiveness of hormone treatment varies and it appears to work best in cases of mild endometriosis.
+The contraceptive pill can help to balance and regulate periods and often eases distressing symptoms.
+If you choose to go on the pill, it is important to be prescribed one that is best suited to your condition.
+The effectiveness of hormone treatment varies and may work best in cases of mild endometriosis.

-Laparoscopic surgery aims to remove (excise) the endometriosis lesions and adhesions if they are found and restore normal anatomy (if it has been distorted).
+Laparoscopic surgery aims to remove the endometriosis lesions and adhesions if they are found and restore normal anatomy.
 Whenever possible, laparoscopy will be undertaken in preference to laparotomy (open surgical procedure).
-It is acknowledged in the literature that surgical excision of the endometriosis is the gold standard treatment.
-It is important therefore that the gynaecologist has the appropriate surgical expertise to fully excise the endometriosis.
+Medical literature indicates surgical removal of the endometriosis is the gold standard treatment.
+It is important therefore that the gynaecologist has the appropriate surgical expertise to fully remove the endometriosis.

 Lifestyle modification and alternative treatment

-Evidence-based self-management should be encouraged in the treatment and management of endometriosis symptoms.
+Self-management is encouraged in the treatment and management of endometriosis symptoms.
 Endometriosis NZ recommends regular exercise as the best non-drug treatment for pain.
-A gentle approach like walking, is recommended post-surgically or if symptoms have become very painful.
+A gentle form of exercise, like walking, is recommended post-surgically or if symptoms have become very painful.
 Good sleep habits are also important.

 Endometriosis New Zealand